mohamedhayibor/gsd/README.md

   > npm install -g gsd
 ```

-Don't forget the "-g" to install it globally. (then you can run gsd everywhere)
+Don't forget the "-g" to install it globally. (then you can run gsd anywhere)

 ![notification](http://res.cloudinary.com/masteryoperation/image/upload/v1458889904/Screen_Shot_2016-03-25_at_3.09.44_AM_azw062.png)